dereuromark/cakephp-queue/docs/sections/custom_tasks.md

 It will generate a `MyTaskNameTask` class in the right namespace.

 It will not overwrite existing classes unless you explicitly force this (after prompting).

+You can use `My/Sub/MyTaskNameTask` to create tasks in sub-namespaces.

 ## Detailed explanation